Deputy Minister Polly Boshielo: Conference of Global Public Security Cooperation Forum

 Through existing forums like INTERPOL, United Nations Office on Drugs and Crime (UNODC) and through new bilateral agreements, let us aggressively work to harmonise our data protocols and legal processes to make cooperation faster and more efficient.

 As South Africa, we are now using INTERPOL mobile devices that enhance police capabilities by providing officers with access to crucial global police data.
 They allow officers to verify passports, vehicles and other information on the go.
-These ladies and gentlemen is an example of strengthening police cooperation and combating transnational organised crime.
+These, ladies and gentlemen, are examples of strengthening police cooperation and combating transnational organised crime.

 Beyond formal agreements, let us create networks of experts – our best cyber investigators, our finest forensic analysts, our most strategic policy makers to meet and share best practices and innovate together continuously.